ShvetaMaini/Business-Insights-360/README.md

 ## ✨ Data Model

-   •	Use **Snowflake Schema** to build relations between tables for visuals.
+   •	Use **Snowflake Schema** approach to build relations between tables for visuals.

 ---